indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 <span>Intelligence module diagram</span>
 </div>

 It is a data pipeline.
-Each components are independent of each other.
-One component receives the data, adds its logic and forwards the processed data to other component.
+All components are independent of each other.
+One component receives the data, adds its logic and forwards the processed data to another component.

 Why data pipeline ?
 - Low coupling